The library can:

 - morse-pro-wpm.js: Useful constants and functions for computing the speed (and Farnsworth speed) of Morse code.

-None yet!
+Some key tests are now included, see Coveralls.
 This library is used for the software on https://morsecode.scphillips.com and is tested there.

 Please email me at [email protected] with any questions or ideas.